TickTeam/guide-tt/_book/[installation_&_account].md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Theme”, then select a color or landscape scene.
+3. Tap "Theme", then select a color or landscape scene.